mariacardei/mariacardei.github.io/_news/announcement_CSGSGyr2.md

 related_posts: false
 ---

-I was elected to serve as a Social Co-Chair of the UVA Computer Science Graduate Student Group [(CSGSG)](https://csgsg.org/) for the second year in a row.
+I was re-elected to serve as a Social Co-Chair of the UVA Computer Science Graduate Student Group [(CSGSG)](https://csgsg.org/) for the second year in a row.